Tuition and Fees

 Application fee: $50 per student to reserve the student’s spot for the upcoming school year.
 This fee is non-refundable.

 Books and Materials: This fee depends on the level of the student and what cluster is being taken.
 The exact fee will be determined after placement testing and cluster selection.
 Every effort will be made to make this fee as affordable as possible.
 Books and materials for both clusters will range from $300 to $500 per year.
 This covers all books and learning materials.
-The students will be expected to bring basic personal school supplies.
-(Please see the school handbook for the supply list.)
+A $50 materials fee covers all the student’s basic personal school supplies.

 Tuition: In an effort to keep tuition affordable, fundraising efforts are made through blog advertising, donations, and other fundraising sources.
 Students will never be asked to sell fundraising items.
 If you wish to make a tax-deductible donation or you are experiencing financial hardship, please contact the education director.